stevedepp/FMNIST/README.md

 - [x] filters
 - [x] class activation heatmaps

-    'here on top i am getting hooked up to my google drive and in the middle i’m getting hooked up to kaggle and down at the bottom i’m using kaggle to download the data.'
+> here on top i am getting hooked up to my google drive and in the middle i’m getting hooked up to kaggle and down at the bottom i’m using kaggle to download the data.

 **Steps**